leoloveisme/happybeings/README.md

 The objective of the book(s) is to show that a happy life without money is not only possible but absolutely possible and
-“move” / motivate people towards the change and desired outcome (which is a prosperous and fulfilling life without money on various planets and in various universes).
+“move” / motivate people towards the change and desired outcome (which is a free, prosperous and fulfilling life without money on various planets and in various universes).

 Change management framework for the current project: